 Best Pillow for Side Sleeping Buying Guide

-Sleep specialists opine that sleeping on your side is the second best after your back.
+Sleep specialists opine that the sleeping on your side is the second best sleep position after your back.
 The former is ideal especially for people who are suffering from obstructive sleep apnea and those who are prone to neck and back pain.
 It’s also the best for snorers and expectant moms.

-Being a side-sleeper, however, makes the process of identifying the perfect pillow a little bit hectic since you want a model with the right combination of comfort and support.
+Being a side-sleeper, however, makes the process of identifying the perfect pillow a little bit hectic since you want a type of pillow with the right combination of comfort and support.

 Ideally, the best pillow for side sleepers should bridge the gap between your ear and the mattress thereby supporting your head, neck, shoulders, and spine in a natural alignment to eliminate pains and pressure points.